Aesthisia/exopods/README.md

 ## Installation

-Before starting the container make sure you change the `HOST_URL`, it should be same as the host, in which you will be accessing the exopods.
+❗❗ Important: Before starting the container make sure you change the `HOST_URL`, it should be same as the host, in which you will be accessing the exopods.
 For example: if you are using ec2 linux, use public ip as host url, `http://xx.xxx.xx.xx:8001`

 ### Deploy on docker host